pykt-team/pykt-toolkit/docs/source/installation.md

 ## Installation
-Use the following command to install pyKT:
+Since pyKT is a python-based library, you can specify to install it with the following command:

 Create conda environment.